hirschmann/nbfc/README.md

 The result can be found at `nbfc/Linux/bin/ReleaseLinux`

-If everything worked well, you may want to start the service: `sudo start-nbfcservice.sh` You can control it via nbfc.exe, e.g. `mono nbfc.exe load 'Name of the config'` to load a config and start the automatic fan control.
-To learn more about nbfc.exe call `mono nbfc.exe help`.
+If everything worked well, you may want to start the service: `sudo start-nbfcservice.sh` You can control it via nbfc.exe, e.g. `mono nbfc.exe config --apply 'Name of the config'` to load a config, `mono nbfc.exe start` to start the service and `mono nbfc.exe set --auto` to start automatic fan control.
+To learn more about nbfc.exe use `mono nbfc.exe --help`.
 Finally, to stop the serivce use `sudo stop-nbfcservice.sh`.

 Have fun :)